-I have just had the most fantastic weekend, visiting Bendigo and the 2016 Writers Festival, which, according to WIN Bendigo, had approximately 15,000 attendees. 😀
+I have had the most fantastic weekend, visiting the Bendigo Writers Festival, which, according to WIN Bendigo, had approximately 15,000 attendees. 😀

 When my husband and I moved to the eastern states in 2015, one of the main reasons was so that we could enjoy these type of events (not on offer in country WA) and sure, I had to travel approximately 300km to attend – but it was worth it.

 Books are my passion and right behind that is my aspiration to be a writer myself.
 To spend a weekend with like-minded people, listening to authors – mostly successful already, but also some newbies – surrounded by excitement and bustle and books was inspirational. 😀

 Opening night was supposed to feature Cheryl Strayed, author of Wild – but she had illness in her family and had to postpone.
 With a theme of Brave Enough, the session was to discuss:

 “There are physical limits, and there are mental limits, both of which can stand in the way of creativity and our capacity to make the most of life.